List of Los Angeles Rams broadcasters: Radio

 The Los Angeles Rams’ flagship radio stations are KSPN (710 AM) and KCBS-FM (93.1 FM) in the Los Angeles market.
 Other stations around California, including 50,000 watt AM 1090 XEPRS in Tijuana-San Diego ("The Mighty 1090") also carry the broadcasts.

-The announcers are Pac-12 network play-by-play announcer J.B.
-Long and former Pro Bowl running back Maurice Jones-Drew as the color analyst, with D'Marco Farr serving as sideline reporter.
+Former Tampa Bay Buccaneers reporter and TNT and CW Sports announcer J.B.
+Long is the Rams' play-by-play announcer, with former Pro Bowl running back Maurice Jones-Drew serving as the color analyst, and D'Marco Farr works as the sideline reporter.
 In the team's original Los Angeles stint, 710 AM (in its KMPC years) was the team's radio flagship for nearly the team's entire first tenure in the region.